ytdl-patched/ytdl-patched/README.md

                                          possible number of seconds to sleep).
                                          Must only be used along with --min- sleep-interval.
+    --sleep-before-extract SECONDS       Number of seconds to sleep before each extraction when used alone or a lower bound of a range for randomized sleep before each extraction (minimum
+                                         possible number of seconds to sleep)
+                                         when used along with --max-sleep-
+                                         before-extract.
+    --max-sleep-before-extract SECONDS   Upper bound of a range for randomized sleep before each extraction (maximum
+                                         possible number of seconds to sleep).
+                                         Must only be used along with --min- sleep-before-extract.
     --escape-long-names                  Split filename longer than 255 bytes into few path segments.
 This may create dumb directories.